Azure/bicep-types-az/generated/compute/microsoft.compute/2020-09-30/types.md

 ## Encryption
 ### Properties
 * **diskEncryptionSetId**: string: ResourceId of the disk encryption set to use for enabling encryption at rest.
-* **type**: 'EncryptionAtRestWithCustomerKey' | 'EncryptionAtRestWithPlatformAndCustomerKeys' | 'EncryptionAtRestWithPlatformKey'
+* **type**: 'EncryptionAtRestWithCustomerKey' | 'EncryptionAtRestWithPlatformAndCustomerKeys' | 'EncryptionAtRestWithPlatformKey': The type of key used to encrypt the data of the disk.

 ## EncryptionSettingsCollection
 ### Properties